 Head pots are believed to have been introduced to Britain by the Roman army, with numerous examples being unearthed at Colchester, where Archaeologists found the original of this pot.
-Due to the sheer numbers of sherds found, there was likely to have been a prolific production site within the Colchester area for this pottery style.
+Due to the sheer numbers of sherds found, there was likely a prolific production site within this area for this pottery style.

-Although a common find in Colchester head pots are not limited to Colchester, there have also been many head potsherds found along Hadrian's wall.
+Although a common find in Colchester head pots are not limited to this location, there have also been many head potsherds found along Hadrian's wall.

 Their function and significance are, as of yet, not fully understood.
 Many, but by no means all, head pots have smith tools on them, suggesting a link to the God Vulcan.
 Many head pots have been found in burial settings lead some to believe that this was their primary usage.
 However, the majority have been found in settlement sites, so they were more likely to be used prominently in a domestic setting, perhaps for food storage.

 Approx. 190 mm tall, 185 mm diameter

 As with all our Museum Quality Replicas, we have made this pot, as the original would have been, entirely by hand from natural clay and using replicas of the types of tool that the ancient makers would have used.
 As each pot varies, you may not receive the same cup in the image, but you can be sure that your pot will be one of a kind due to the variations caused by the firing process.